atxrenegade/milestone_blog_post/jsBlogPost.md

 printMyScopeMessages();

-#=>
+//=>
 I am blocked scoped, and Im a mutable local variable.
-I block scoped, and Im a fixed local variable
+I block scoped, and Im a fixed local variable.
 I am function scoped.
-Im local to the function.
+Im local to the function scope.
 This is a Global variable, declared outside of all blocks and functions, in the global namespace.
 